LandiMi2/BHKi-Training-Activities/index.md

 **Research software - August (Dates to be confirmed soon)**
 <br/>
 We plan to have this seminar series on a different date because our target audiences are researchers and students in software research engineering.
-This seminar will expose our community to Research software engineering skills and create a room for collaborations with skilled research software individuals/groups.
+This seminar will expose our community to research software engineering skills and create a room for collaborations with skilled research software individuals/groups.
 In the end, grow existing research software engineers within our community and expand their networks.

 | **Talk** | **Speaker** |
 |:---------------------- | :------------------------------------- |